Food safety guidance for outdoor events

 This is essential for events where both raw food and ready-to-eat foods are being handled.
 Water is needed for cleaning, for hand washing and for food preparation.

 Mains water is best.
-If there is no mains water available, the organisers must ensure some other means of accessing water eg stand pipe, water bowser.
-The organiser may have to liaise with the local provider eg Yorkshire Water, to ensure water is available on the day.
+If there is no mains water available, the organisers must ensure some other means of accessing water, for example a stand pipe or water bowser.
+The organiser may have to liaise with the local provider, Yorkshire Water, to ensure water is available on the day.

 Any temporary measures (for example a stand pipe) must be installed by a competent person